October 18, 2024

 John Bokor's work 'Spring' has been selected as a finalist in the National Still Life Award at Coffs Harbour Regional Gallery.

 Still is a biennial, acquisitive award for artworks in the genre of still life, in all mediums.
 The award is open to artists at all stages of their careers.

-The Still exhibition opens on Friday 20th September 2019, with the official opening on Saturday 21st September, and runs until Saturday 16th November 2019.
+Still: National Still Life Award seeks to highlight the diversity and vitality of still life in Australian contemporary art practice, broadening the interpretation and meaning of this enduring genre.
 The judge is Rebecca Coates, Director of the Shepparton Art Museum.

+The Still exhibition official opening is on Saturday 21st September and is open until Saturday 16th November 2019.

 June 17, 2019